xautomove/FutureDrive/README.md

 [中文版](README_ZH.md) | English

-FutureDrive is a modular autonomous driving framework offering practical tools, ready-to-use solutions, and a streamlined workflow for fast development and deployment.
+FutureDrive is a modular autonomous driving solution that provides practical tools, ready-to-use solutions, and streamlined workflows for rapid development and deployment.

 ## 🎯 Project Goals